Something is flashing at us from space – and scientists have no idea what it is

 Researchers don’t know what the object at the heart of them might be.
 There is no explanation for either what the signal is or why it is flashing in such a regular way.

-“This object is unlike anything we have seen before,” Dr Ziteng (Andy) Wang from Curtin University.
+“This object is unlike anything we have seen before,” Dr Ziteng Wang from Curtin University.

 “ASKAP J1831-0911 could be a magnetar (the core of a dead star with powerful magnetic fields), or it could be a pair of stars in a binary system where one of the two is a highly magnetised white dwarf (a low-mass star at the end of its evolution).”